Trusted by traders worldwide

 • Completes the correction

 Elliott waves are closely tied to Fibonacci ratios.
-Use these relationships to project wave targets and validate counts.
+Use these relationships to project wave targets and validate your wave counts.

 Wave Typical Relationship Note